By Kelsey Fox

 27. Carl Sassenrath

-Thanks to Carl Sassenrath, our personal computers are able to multi-task.
-Though he started his career as a Multi-Programming Executive in the Computer Systems Division at Hewlett Packard, Sassenrath left in 1983 to join Amiga Computer, Inc., a small start-up in Silicon Valley.
-There, he created the Amiga Computer operating system kernel, from which the technologies for multi-tasking personal computers were developed.
-Sassenrath is currently the Chief Technology Officer at REBOL Technologies, where he is working on developing an expression-based language that could ultimately provide a more efficient method of distributed computing.
+Thanks to Carl Sassenrath, our personal computers can multi-task.
+Because of what he developed, he’s one of the most famous living computer scientists.
+He started his career as a multi-programming executive in the Digital Computer Systems Division at Hewlett Packard.
+But he left in 1983 to join Amiga Computer, Inc., a small start-up in Silicon Valley.
+It was there that he created the Amiga Computer operating systems kernel.

 26. Jason Fried